openhab/website/about/showcase.md

 <!-- <h2 class="big-title">Live from the Forum</h2> -->

-This is a selection of top topics in the [Examples & Tutorials](https://community.openhab.org/c/tutorials-examples) category of the community forum, join us there and share your story!
+This is a selection of top topics in the [Tutorials & Examples](https://community.openhab.org/c/tutorials-examples) category of the community forum, join us there and share your story!

 <CommunityTutorials />